Schools with Bachelor's Degrees in Pharmacy: How to Choose

 Typically, admission to a college's school of pharmacy and undergraduate pharmaceutical science program takes place after the student's first year or more of study and after completing prerequisite courses with satisfactory grades.
 Prerequisites include math, chemistry and biology.
 Some colleges offer early enrollment to high school seniors with exceptionally high GPAs and ACT scores; these students may enroll directly into the pharmaceutical program.

 Internships give students professional, hands-on experiences that may become advantageous when seeking employment.
 Internships are encouraged by some programs and mandatory in others.
 Students enrolled in programs with specific majors may be able to select focused internships.
 Stipends are available for some undergraduate internships.

 Bachelor of Science in Pharmaceutical Science

 A BSPS prepares students for work in pharmaceutical sales, marketing, research and development, management, administration and regulations.
-This degree can also serve as a stepping stone to higher-level education, such as a Pharm.D., but may also lead to graduate programs in veterinary medicine, dentistry, optometry and medicine.
+This degree can also serve as a stepping stone to higher-level education, such as a Pharm.D., but it may also lead to graduate programs in veterinary medicine, dentistry, optometry and medicine.
 Programs often include research, internship and cooperative work experience opportunities.
-Courses in these programs include:
+Courses in these programs include the following: